mattermost/mattermost-handbook-1/source/guides/leadership-meetings.md

 **T-Minus 2 Weeks to announcement.**

+- At Monthly Strategic Meeting:
-- WIP Company and V2MOMs reviewed MLT Monthly Strategic Meeting
+  -  WIP V2MOMs, quarterly plan and headcount proposal reviewed by MLT
   -  MLT shares feedback on each V2MOM and quarterly plan
   -  Cross-department dependencies documented
-- MLT socailizes high-level plan with their departments
+- MLT socializes high-level plan with their departments

 #### Finalize Plan